tiby312/broccoli-project/report/src/ch11-api-design.md

 ## Mutable vs Mutable + Read-Only api

-Most of the query algorithms only provide an api where they operate on a mutable reference to the dinotree and return mutable reference results.
+Most of the query algorithms only provide an api where they operate on a mutable reference to the broccoli and return mutable reference results.
-Ideally there would be sibling query functions that take a read-only dinotree and produce read-only reference results.
+Ideally there would be sibling query functions that take a read-only broccoli and produce read-only reference results.
 The main benefit would be that you could run different types of query algorithms on the tree simulatiously safely.